inodentry/bevy-cheatsheet/bevy-cheatsheet.md

 Special queries can be used to check if components have been modified by other systems this frame.

+Note that the various types of change detection only allow for immutable access.

 ```rust
 fn change_tracking_system(
     // only entities whose `Qux` component was mutated by another system this frame